 - How much am I reading?

-And I wasn’t creating an acceptable output of content.
+- And I wasn’t creating an acceptable output of value for my business

 Does this sound familiar?

 Audit your own routine and identify the habits you’d like to replace.